 Marlene is highly skilled at clarifying business priorities and then building the internal capacity of the organization to achieve them.
 Past and present clients include Butternut Mountain Farm, Vermont Energy Investment Corporation, the SymQuest Group, Rhino Foods, Vermont Tent Company and Copley Hospital.

-Under Kevin's leadership, the company grew to over $11 million in sales and 80 full-time employees.
+Under Kevin's leadership, Autumn Harp company grew to over $11 million in sales and 80 full-time employees.
 Kevin sold the company in 2001 to a local entrepreneur who has been successful at growing the business and adding employees.
 Since leaving Autumn Harp in 2003, Kevin has assisted small businesses with their development through the Peer to Peer Collaborative and one-on-one coaching / consulting.
-He is part owner of the Bristol Bakery and serves on the Board of the Vermont Community Foundation.

 Debra Howard founded her consulting business in 1991.
 She’s been coaching managers and leaders since well before executive coaching became the gold standard for leadership development.
 She coaches three types of clients: 1) rising stars who have ambitious goals, but not yet the skills, knowledge, self-discipline, or patience with others to achieve them; 2) seasoned, successful executives who are starting to feel uninspired, underappreciated, unhealthy, and stuck, and 3) superstars who are derailing because they’re so intense and hard-charging that they’re having an unintentionally negative impact on others.